1998 Regular Session

 WHEREAS, the education program at Stennis Space Center has been recognized all the way to the White House, receiving five Hammer Awards from the Vice President's National Performance Review for reinventing government that works better but costs less; and

 WHEREAS, the Stennis Space Center Education Program was also honored by Secretary of Education Richard Riley for leadership in systemic education reform and has received two Group Achievement Awards from NASA headquarters; and

 WHEREAS, John C. Stennis Space Center's Education Program is expanding into other areas around the globe, utilizing the maximum resources of the premier space agency of the world to transfer knowledge to all levels of education and to the public; and

 WHEREAS, under the leadership of Dr. David Powe, the education programs at Stennis Space Center are affecting the lives of thousands of teachers, students and their families throughout Mississippi, the nation and the world; and

 WHEREAS, the Legislature of the State of Mississippi finds it most appropriate to pay special tribute to such an outstanding education program as the John C. Stennis Space Center's Education Program, for its work to improve the quality education for everyone:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do commend and congratulate the John C. Stennis Space Center Education Program as a shining example of how government and the private sector can work together for their mutual benefit and for the betterment of society as a whole.

-BE IT FURTHER RESOLVED, That this resolution be presented to the Board of Directors of COHA, Inc., and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to John C. Stennis Space Center and the Capitol Press Corps.